r-music/chorrrds/README.md

   `get_songs()`;
   - A function that extracts the chords of the song: `get_chords()`.

-There are also some acessory objects and functions, that provides useful too use in combination with the music chords:
+There are also some accessory objects and functions, that provides useful too use in combination with the music chords:

   - The `deg_maj` and `deg_min` dataframes, that contains all of the